martaosm/tictactoeCloudAWS/README.md

 # tictactoeCloudAWS
 TicTacToe Game with Cognito Authentication and RDS database

-This guide is addressing users with Windows OS!!!
+This guide is intended for users with Windows OS!!!

 **Setting up and connecting to RDS**
 1. To set up RDS follow this instruction: https://aws.plainenglish.io/deploy-spring-boot-application-with-amazon-rds-7cec634ef3a1